wescpy/analyze_gsimg/README.md

 ## Further study recommendations
-Some of you will not do the tutorial, so below are some recommended exercises found in its "Additional Study" section as to how you can enhance the script's functionality:
+Some of you will not do the tutorial, so below are some recommended exercises found in its "Additional Study" section (plus a few bonus ones) as to how you can enhance the script's functionality:

 1. (_Images in folders_) Instead of processing one image, let's say you had one or more images in [Google Drive folders](https://developers.google.com/drive/api/v3/search-files).
 Back them all up matching each Drive folder on GCS.
 1. (_Images in ZIP files_) Instead of a folder of images, give the script the ability to process ZIP archives containing image files in a similar way.
 Consider using the Python [`zipfile` module](http://docs.python.org/library/zipfile).